Applying for Admission: Bachelor’s Degree Programs

 High school students may take classes at UAF.
 The Alaska Higher Education Admission Decision (AHEAD) program requires formal admittance to UAF.
 The other two enrollment options, Secondary Student Enrollment and TECH PREP, have specific registration requirements but do not require admission to UAF.

 The Alaska Higher Education Admission Decision (AHEAD) program allows qualified high school students to be formally admitted to UAF as general studies students.
 AHEAD students are assigned an academic advisor and follow the registration timeline for degree students.
 To qualify, students must have completed three-fourths of their high school core curriculum and have a cumulative 3.0 GPA or higher.
-Students who wish to apply to the AHEAD program may get a program application from the Office of Admissions and the Registrar.
+Students who wish to apply to the AHEAD program may get a program application from the Office of Admissions.

 Home-schooled students who have gone through a state-recognized program and have a valid high school diploma may be admitted to a bachelor’s program according to UAF admission standards.
 See How to Apply section for more information.